RASantos92/OpenHouseMD/openHouseLecture.md

 - Alright lets take a look at what the accelerated Curriculum looks like in the next slide

 ### Slide 9 - Accelerated curriculum
-- just like in the full time program you have the same stack you get to choose its just that the ammount of time gets doubled.
+- just like in the full time program you have the same stacks you get to choose its just that the ammount of time gets doubled.
 - (point out the times for each stack)
-- its not everyday which I will point out in a little bit.
+- classes are not everyday which I will point out in a little bit.
 - but I wanted to show you that we are all moving towards the same goal.
 Learning the same stacks and same technologies.
 - lets look at an example schedule in the next slide.